WebizenAI/devdocs/PermissiveCommons/PermissiveCommonsTech/PCTProblemStatement.md

 In-order to achieve an ability to perform this functionality, the resources need to be locally available to the computing device that is processing the records and related systems.

-In-turn part of the fundamental objective is to [[PermissiveCommonsTech/Requirements/PCT-Core-Services/DecentralisedOntologies]] and other commons, providing a different way to manage electronic information to support human centric AI.
+In-turn part of the fundamental objective is to [[DecentralisedOntologies]] and other commons, providing a different way to manage electronic information to support human centric AI.

 ## Technical Challenges